Pictures of a Fleeting World |

 In spite of this: I also consider a film like “Tibetische Erinnerungen” to be a political work, although there is something like an inner retreat perceptible, a retreat into your own emotional world.
 Or: You are bringing yourself back as a subject into the artwork.

-Gaining the self-confidence necessary for showing others what I draw out of myself creatively, is also a process which becomes more natural as one gets older.
+Gaining the self-confidence necessary to show others what I draw out of myself creatively, is also a process which becomes more natural as one gets older.
 That’s why it’s easier to convey a subjective position to the outside world.
 But as I already said: I am on to themes for a documentary film.
-But usually the theme finds, or surprises me, rather than me finding it .
+But usually the theme finds, or surprises me, rather than me finding it.
 Of course I doubt my ideas every now and again: Isn’t that the same old subjective story again?
 Shouldn’t I work more on open questions, problems?
 Especially here in the given political situation of Austria?

 Anyone who talks about the war of pictures, also talks about it: Which news reaches us, who’s sending what?
 Which messages will one spread, which ones should be suppressed?